 32 See e.g. F00177, Pre-Trial Judge, Decision on Hashim Thaçi's Application for Interim Release ("Initial Decision on Interim Release"), 22 January 2021, para.
-32. A public redacted version was issued on 26 January 2021, F00177/RED interference while in custody are irrelevant to an assessment of the risk of flight.
-These circumstances are more appropriately considered with regard to whether Mr Thaçi is likely to obstruct proceedings, addressed below.34
+32. A public redacted version was issued on 26 January 2021, F00177/RED irrelevant to an assessment of the risk of flight.
+These circumstances are more appropriately considered with regard to whether Mr Thaçi is likely to obstruct proceedings, as addressed below.34 The Panel notes that this argument has also been raised by the SPO previously, and has already been rejected by the Panel.35